Bournemouth Christchurch & Poole Hate Crime Project

 What is a Hate Incident?

-A hate incident is when the victim or anyone else thinks it was motivated by hostility or prejudice, but is not a crime based on one of the following things:
+Also, a hate incident can also be where a victim or anyone else thinks it was motivated by hostility or prejudice based on one of the following things:

 Examples could be:

 Playing loud music at night in order to force someone to move out;

 Blocking a Wheelchair user’s path so that they can’t get past;